prakashclt/prakashclt/README.md

 * Doing my Master's in Data Science at PSG.
 * Interested in the Various Frontier of Machine Learning! *less code and more breaktimes*
 * Previously Interned at Thorogood.
-* Incoming Intern at KPMG.
+* Currently Interning at KPMG Lighthouse.

 Spotify Activity :